hemangandhi/music-lang-js/README.md

 This is inspired by a [Haskell video](https://youtu.be/FYTZkE5BZ-0) whose results I wanted to make portable and somewhat reproducible.
 You can see [my work here](https://hemangandhi.github.io/music-lang-js/).

-Now I ramble on about theory -- type and something about sine waves (that I swear isn't _music_ theory).
+Now I ramble on about theory -- programming language theory and something about sine waves (that I swear isn't _music_ theory).

 ## The Structure of a Note